Carl Zoll: Wrestling

+Early career

-Zoll often competed in wrestling when carnivals were in the Green Bay area.
-Sportswriter Red Smith noted that when it was called for someone to wrestle the carnival champion, Zoll would compete: "It is not recalled that Carl ever won a match, but he was never disgraced.
-Again and again he would have the champion in extremis, grunting, gasping and writhing on the brink of defeat, and at last when Carl's shoulders touched the mat, the champion was invariably gracious.
-'And I wanna say,' he would tell the crowd, clutching his adversary's paw, 'that I never met a better man than your own Carl Zoll right here in Green Bay.'"
+Zoll often competed in wrestling when carnivals were in the Green Bay area, with sportswriter Red Smith noting that when it was called for someone to wrestle the carnival champion, Zoll would compete and put in a good effort, even if he rarely won.
+Zoll began wrestling competitively though in 1917 and at the time weighed 180 lb.
+The Press-Gazette described him as showing excellent speed despite his large size.

-Undefeated streak

-Zoll began wrestling competitively in Green Bay in 1917 and at the time weighed 180 lb.
-The Green Bay Press-Gazette described him as showing excellent speed despite his large size.
 Trained by Tom Condon, he was classified as a heavyweight and was quickly considered among the top wrestlers at his weight in the area.
-He often fought at the Turner Hall, which had the largest auditorium in the city and served as the headquarters of a German society, frequently drawing large attendances.
-In April 1917, he challenged Barney McMillan, the billed Wisconsin state champion, and defeated him in 5 1/2 minutes.
+He often fought at the Turner Hall, which had the largest auditorium in Green Bay and served as the headquarters of a German society, frequently drawing large attendances.
+In April 1917, he challenged Barney McMillan, the billed Wisconsin state champion, and defeated him in five-and-a-half minutes.
 After the bout, Condon claimed the Wisconsin heavyweight title for Zoll.
 Zoll was undefeated early in his career and was considered the "pride of Green Bay" by the Press Gazette.
 His brother, Martin, sometimes competed in events featuring Zoll as well.
-Carl tied in a match in April 1918, and then towards the end of the month, he defeated Roy Anderson after coming from behind in what George Whitney Calhoun described as having "more thrillers than any other sport seen in this neck of the woods for a long time".
+Carl tied in a match in April 1918, and then towards the end of the month, he defeated Roy Anderson after coming from behind in what sportswriter George Whitney Calhoun described as one of the more thrilling matches in recent history.

 Zoll weighed 197 lb by October 1918.
-He started training every day in November for his match against Strangler Hill, the "carnival champion" of Davenport, Iowa.
+He started training every day in November for his match against Strangler Hill, a local champion from Davenport, Iowa.
 He defeated Hill, remaining undefeated, in what the Press-Gazette described as one of the best matches ever to have taken place in Green Bay.
 In December, Zoll again fought Anderson, who had previously been the only person ever to knock him down, and defeated him; Anderson later declared Zoll to be the best wrestler he ever competed against.